omunroe-com/http2specwiki/ContinuationProposals.md

 ## Interleave HEADER-bearing frames
 Allow frames bearing headers to be interleaved without blocking other frames.

+This point is only relevant for CONTINUATION, with the Greg et al proposal, the full header-set is in a single frame.

 ### Pros
 * Addresses #550; other streams can progress during transmission of a large header block.